Celebrating 7 Bold, Brave, Badass Women

 One day, back in 1935, Leona Chalmers filed a remarkable patent: a rubber cup that revolutionized the world of menstruation.
-Her paradigm-busting invention was inspired from her days of being an actor and not having a period product that could keep up with her grueling schedule.
+Her paradigm-busting invention was inspired by her days of being an actor and not having a period product that could keep up with her grueling schedule.
 Back in the day when we dare not say the words “menstruation” or “vagina” (I mean, come on, it’s not ladylike 🙄 ), Chalmers evangelized for a pad and tampon-free world.
-Her patent challenged notions of “feminine hygiene” and helped us open the evolving doors to alternative period products to help us slay our every day.
+Her patent challenged notions of “feminine hygiene” and helped us open the revolving doors to alternative period products to help us slay our every day.

 An acclaimed tennis player and staunch advocate for women’s rights, Serena William holds the all-time record for the most Grand Slam titles in singles, doubles, and mixed doubles.
-Taking on the patriarchal policies in sports with her unabashed representation of what it means to be a strong women (remember that purple tutu she wore in the 2018 French open?)—she is the feminist that we need in sports right now.
+Taking on the patriarchal policies in sports with her unabashed representation of what it means to be a strong woman (remember that purple tutu she wore in the 2018 French open?)—she is the feminist we need in sports right now.
 Her advice for those of us struggling with body image?
-"You are who you are, you can’t change it.
-And you’re beautiful."
+You are who you are—you can’t change it, and you’re beautiful.

 If you didn’t know it already, YOU are a bold, brave, badass woman.
 You inspire us every day by just doing you.
 You help us create a powerful force of women who aren’t afraid of taking on the radical concept of self-care, and who aren’t afraid of loving their bodies.
-For far too long women have been shamed for their monthly cycles; and, because we truly see ourselves through you, we continue to create innovative and empowering period products for women.
-We created Flex because you deserve a body-safe alternative period product.
+For far too long, women have been shamed for their monthly cycles; and, because we truly see ourselves through you, we continue to create innovative and empowering period products for women.
+We created Flex because you deserve a body-safe period product.